 The history of St George’s Church is a testament to the gifts and faithful witness of each new generation.

-1971: Building work begins, thanks to the efforts of Richard Webb and then-Chaplain Harry Wilson, who happened to be a good draughtsman and who designed the stunning stained glass window that occupies one wall of the church (and which can be glimpsed on this website).
+Building work begins, thanks to the efforts of Richard Webb and then-Chaplain Harry Wilson, who happened to be a good draughtsman and who designed the stunning stained glass window that occupies one wall of the church.

 Rev RW Thornton (1904-11)

 Spanish Civil War and World War II (1936-45)

 Rev Brian Moore (1965-67)